ArisPodotas/Assignment-1-MLICB/README.md

 It was suggested we use a Linux based machine for the assignment, I have two machines that I work with and one is Linux based the other is Windows based so the two branches are for the seperate machines.

+# Final deliverable

+The "main.pdf" is the report of the assignment

+The bonus_1.tex, bonus_2.tex are unused and the reports for the bonus questions exist in the notebooks of the bonus questions themselves